If there’s one spirit that has seen something of a revival in recent years, it’s gin.

 This is a truly unique alcoholic tipple that draws on our local heritage and combines a fantastic range of ingredients together to create a delicious, refreshing gin - something we are so proud to call our own.

-“RedH gin and vodka are both made in small batches using the highest quality ingredients, but most importantly the purest of water direct from the source of the ancient River Wey on our Weyborne Estate’, says Neil Patterson, our accomplished spirits producer from Patterson and Clarke Distillery.
+“Redh gin and vodka are both made in small batches using the highest quality ingredients, but most importantly the purest of water direct from the source of the ancient River Wey on our Weyborne Estate’, says Neil Patterson, our accomplished spirits producer from the RED Distillery.

 “My personal craftsmanship does come into play too, from experiences in Armagnac in France to distilling in the winelands of Stellenbosch; all culminating here in the distillery in West Sussex.
 I find the utmost balance is smoothness of spirit but also the excitement of freshness on the palate that allows these handcrafted bespoke products to be sipped over ice or served in your favourite cocktail or mixer.”